andreondra/jekyll-theme-simplex/README.md

 To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-simplex.gemspec` accordingly.

 ## ⚖ License
+© Ondrej Golasowski.
 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).